 The first bean to bar chocolate manufacturer in Paris now has its first offsite location.

 A twelve seat, one man dumpling making operation.
 The menu is short and sweet: two tartares, two dumplings, a bean sprout salad, and rice.
 The great pleasure is watching the care and precision of the chef as each item is made à minute before your eyes.
 Go for the tofu chive or pork & beef dumplings, but don’t miss the excellent soy and sesame-laced beef tartare.

 These carrots can only be grown in and around eight villages close to the Créances basin which is on the west coast of the Contentin peninsula in Normandy.

 Antonio Teixeira won first prize in the 2014 and 1998 Grand Prix de la Baguette.
 He'll be keeping the Elysées Palace in bread all year long.
 His pastries have won multiple prizes, too.

 For the second year in a row, the winner of the Best Baguette in Paris competition comes from the 14th arrondissement.
 Congratulations to Antonio Teixeira from the Délices du Palais for placing first in the annual Grand Prix de la Baguette de Tradition Française de la Ville de Paris!

 We used to say that “it’s impossible to be a top chocolatier and not have a shop in Saint-Germain.
 Except for Jacques Genin in the Marais.”
 That was later amended to add Le Chocolat Alain Ducasse when it opened near Bastille.
-And now both of these outliers

 Well, not exactly… but the Michelin starred chef will moving in when the Molitor swimming pool reopens next Spring as a splashy (sorry) new hotel.

 The Latin Quarter gets a bad rap from those who only know the tourist-clogged rues de la Huchette or Pot de Fer.
 If you haven’t been back in a few years, you’ve missed the food and wine renaissance that’s taken place amid the Roman and Medieval monuments.

 One of the best things about last weekend’s Salon Success Food, other than the name itself, was the French Coffee Championship competition that was part of it.

 A historic restaurant at Les Halles.